FormidableLabs/denim/README.md

 ```

 Internally, `denim` utilizes [`npm pack`](https://docs.npmjs.com/cli/pack)
-to download (but not install) an archetype package from npm, GitHub, file, etc.
+to download (but not install) a templates package from npm, GitHub, file, etc.
 There is a slight performance penalty for things like local files which have to
 be compressed and then expanded again, but we gain the very nice benefit of
 allowing `denim` to install anything `npm` can in exactly the same